ajaysub110/starter-academic/content/authors/admin/_index.md

   url: https://www.nyu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Interested in Machine Learning, Perception and Cognitive Neuroscience
+bio: Interested in Machine Learning, Vision Science and Human Cognition

 # Interests to show in About widget
 interests:
 - Machine Learning
-- Perception
+- Vision Science
-- Cognitive Neuroscience
+- Human Cognition

 # Education to show in About widget
 education: